ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-Now let us investigate what happens when we try to use the [json]{.mod}
-module with a container with heterogeneous [ref] [objects].
+Now let us investigate what happens when we try to use the [json] module with a container with heterogeneous [ref] [objects].
 For that, we subclass the [Disc] type, creating a new [Arc] type: